meejah/txtorcon/docs/guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tor can listen for control connections on TCP ports, or UNIX
 sockets.
-See :ref:`configure_tor` for information on how to configure
+See ":ref:`configure_tor`" for information on how to configure
 tor to work with txtorcon.
 By default, "COOKIE" authentication is
 used; only if that is not available do we try password authentication.